Job Market Candidate

 - (2015) with Ngaire Woods, Shubhra Saxena Kabra, Nina Hall, Yulia Taranova and Hugo Batten.
 "Effective Leadership in International Organizations."
 The World Economic Forum.

 Works in Progress

 - (Forthcoming) with Walter Mattli.
 "Changing Capital Market Structure and Regulatory Challenges: Trends in Equity and Foreign Exchange Markets."
 The Oxford Handbook on Institutions of International Economic Governance and Market Regulation (Eds.
 Eric Brousseau, Jean Michel Glachant and Jérôme Sgard).
 Oxford University Press.

 - (Revise & Resubmit stage).
-"Power and the Panopticon: The Political Economy of National Trade Surveillance Systems."
+"Market Structure and the Disempowerment of Regulatory Intermediaries: Insights from U.S. Trade Surveillance."

 - (Working Paper).
 "Regulatory Intermediation and International Cooperation: The Case of Transnational Market Abuse."

 - (Working Paper).
 "Cyclical Institutional Proliferation and Private International Organizations."

 - (Working Paper) with Hayden Melton.
 "Trading Venues, Speed Bumps, and Market Structure."